-The essay will be 1,500 words in length (excluding footnotes/endnotes and bibliography) and must contain both, theoretical and empirical arguments.
-Students will choose their topic from a list posted on Blackboard.
+The essay will be 1,500 words in length (excluding footnotes/endnotes and bibliography) and must contain both, theoretical (conceptual/analytical framework) and empirical arguments (quantitative/qualitative data for the chosen case study).
+Furthermore, the essay must include a thesis statement.
+Students will choose their topic freely.